run-x/opta-examples/README.md

+# [DEPRECATION WARNING]
+This repository is deprecated and will no longer be maintained-- please see https://github.com/run-x/opta/tree/main/examples

 # opta-examples
 This repository holds a compiled list of advanced, standalone, usages of Opta, most beyond the basic tutorials on the [docs](https://docs.opta.dev/)